BrokerExchange/ElasticScout/readme.md

  ```

  ## Settings
-  You can create custom settings and alalyzers by creating a "settings" method on the model.
+  You may create custom settings and analyzers by creating a "settings" method on the model.

  ```php
     public function settings()